StarRocks/starrocks/docs/integrations/authenticate_to_gcs.md

 ## Authentication methods

-StarRocks supports using one of the following authentication methods to access Google Cloud Storage (GCS):
+From v3.0 onwards, StarRocks supports using one of the following authentication methods to access Google Cloud Storage (GCS):

 - VM-based authentication